soasme/soasme.github.com/_posts/technology/2015/2015-06-18-microarchitecture.md

 ### Problem I Met

-Three system involved a game of data passing.
+Three systems involve into a game of data passing.

 My silent spiders, controlled by System `Spiderman`, will crawl information through the great internet.